 Other world leaders will also be joining

-Vladimir Putin and Japanese Prime Minister Fumio Kishida will also not be attending the G20 in person.
+Russian President Vladimir Putin and Japanese Prime Minister Fumio Kishida will also not be attending the G20 in person.
 Host Italy had hoped the summit would see all leaders meet face-to-face.
-US President has confirmed he will be there.
+US President Joe Biden has confirmed he will be there.

 The G20, whose countries account for 80 percent of global carbon emissions, is considered an important stepping stone before the Glasgow climate summit, which begins on Sunday.

-The G20 aims to underline that rich countries should stump up US$100 billion dollars per year to help poorer nations adapt to.
+The G20 aims to underline that rich countries should stump up US$100 billion dollars per year to help poorer nations adapt to climate change.
 This goal was supposed to be achieved by 2020, according to an agreement reached in 2009, but has not been met.

 Earlier, Xi was not expected to attend COP26 in person, which could indicate that the world’s biggest CO2 producer has already decided that it has no more concessions to offer at the U.N.
 COP26 climate summit in Scotland after three major pledges since last year, climate watchers said.